Le-SirH/Le-SirH/README.md

 </p>

 <p align="center">
   I'm a self-taught developer & competitive typist.
 I've been learning about software development for about 4 years now, originally getting started for fun.
 Mainly, I use JavaScript, Python, and Rust for my project.
-Recently, I have been working on <a href="https://thetypingmatch.com">TheTypingMatch</a>, a minimal typing website with a stats tracker, an in the past, I've built tools for <a href="http://dapp3rcraft.com">Dapp3rCraft</a>, a small Minecraft smp community and several Discord bots.
+Recently, I've been working on <a href="https://thetypingmatch.com">TheTypingMatch</a>, a minimal typing website with a stats tracker, and in the past, I've built tools for <a href="http://dapp3rcraft.com">Dapp3rCraft</a>, a Minecraft smp community and several Discord bots.
 </p>